PurusGames/fresher-training-doc/docs/2d-context/canvas-setup.md

     }
 </script>
 ```
 The most important steps are taken inside the init() function.
-In there the canvas is stored for later reference by calling getElementById() to retrieve the canvas element.<br>
+In there the canvas is stored for later reference by calling getElementById() to retrieve the canvas element.<br/>
 The canvas has no functions to draw on its own, you'll need a context for that.
 Call getContext() to retrieve the context from the canvas.
 '2d' is passed as argument to get a CanvasRenderingContext2D object.
 That's the context you need to draw [2D objects](https://www.computerhope.com/jargon/num/2d.htm).
-There are also other context types like [WebGL](https://www.khronos.org/webgl/), for [3D](https://www.tutorialspoint.com/computer_graphics/3d_computer_graphics.htm), but that's not what we need right now.<br>
+There are also other context types like [WebGL](https://www.khronos.org/webgl/), for [3D](https://www.tutorialspoint.com/computer_graphics/3d_computer_graphics.htm), but that's not what we need right now.<br/>
 Once the references are made, the function draw() is called.
-In there, the actual drawing operation will be performed.<br>
+In there, the actual drawing operation will be performed.<br/>
 > ### JavaScript in strict mode
 > ```"use strict"``` is telling the browser to run the code in strict mode.
 This means your code will be validated more strictly.
 Things like using an undeclared variable are no longer allowed.
 This will force you to write cleaner code, which will prevent coding errors.
 It is an optional line, but it is recommended to leave it in.
 Learn more about [use strict](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) here.